 The Budget 2021 address has given hope to the nation about advancements in the Health and Welfare Sector in the coming years.
 The Healthcare Sector has been gravely affected by the ravages of the COVID pandemic.
-Union Minister, Dr. Harsh Vardhan has lauded the Government’s attempt at prioritizing the Healthcare sector among the six proposed pillars of developmental goals of the Budget 2021.
-He has further congratulated the nation for the announcement of a budget overlay of Rs.35,000 crores assigned to COVID support and care.
+Union Minister, Mr. Harsh Vardhan has lauded the Government’s attempt at prioritizing the Healthcare sector among the six proposed pillars of developmental goals of the Budget 2021.
+He has further congratulated the nation for the announcement of a budget overlay of Rs.35,000 lakh crores assigned to COVID support and care.

 The Budget of 2021 strives to focus on transparency, efficiency, and proper governance reforms in the nursing profession.
 As a stepping stone, Finance Minister of India, Ms. Nirmala Sitharaman has heralded the introduction of the National Nursing and Midwifery Commission (NNMC) which will be ensuring quality neo-natal and maternity care as well as proper education up to international standards for the midwives and nurses of the country.
 The Budget 2021 has welcomed increased opportunities for development in the Health Sector and the NNMC Bill is but a cherry on the top.
 The Bill strives to attain these few key goals in the coming years-

 - Timely regulation and quality maintenance of basic standards of education as well as services by the country’s diverse nursing and midwifery professionals

 - A thorough assessment of various medical and healthcare institutions of the country

 - Proper maintenance of a Central Register and State Register system for better record-keeping

 Crafting a comprehensive system to develop access, research, development, and adoption of several latest scientific advancements.